eBay/accessibility-ruleset-runner/rulesets/tests/README.md

 See <a href='../../topics/CHROMEDRIVERHELP.md'>Chrome Driver Help</a> for more information about installation.

+<b>Note:</b> Make sure the "$HOME/bin" directory exists, it is on the system path and that <a href='http://chromedriver.chromium.org/'>ChromeDriver</a> is placed within the directory.

 ### Node.js

 <a href='https://nodejs.org/en/'>Node.js</a> is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Visit the <a href='https://nodejs.org/en/download/'>Node.js Downloads</a> for various intallers.